smarc-project/smarc_modelling/README.md

 # Python Vehicle Simulator
-smarc_modelling contains the dynamical models of the SMaRC vehicles and simple simulator for basic testing.
+smarc_modelling contains the dynamical models of the SMaRC vehicles and a simple simulator for basic testing.
 This repository was originally a fork of the [Python Vehicle Simulator](https://github.com/cybergalactic/PythonVehicleSimulator.git) by T.I.
 Fossen.

 ## Install: